Meeting Minutes

 Presiding: President Beth Lonnquist,

-Present: Beth Lonnquist, Jim Bergeron, Kevin Guy, P.K.
-Robinson
+Present: Beth Lonnquist, Jim Bergeron, P.K.
+Robinson, Paul Tillotson, Jamie Madison

 Architectural Control: